paliafas/dice-roller/README.md

 # Dice Roller

-> Dice roller app made with React and Tailwind CSS.
+> Minimalistic dice rolling app.
+Built with React and Tailwind CSS, full responsiveness implemented with SVG manipulation.

 Check it out <a href="https://pl-dice-roller.netlify.app/">here</a>!